 - Band C for major excesses (for example, more than 50mph in a 30mph zone)

-Instead of fixed penalties based on your speed, the new system also takes your earnings into account, using the following formula:
+Instead of fixed penalties based on your speed, the system now also takes your earnings into account, using the following formula:

 - Band A: 50% of your weekly salary, plus 3 penalty points